 Just when the caterpillar thought the world was over, she became a butterfly. – Barbara Haines Howett

 Robert Frost called the butterfly a Flying Flower.
-The why is on full display late summer at Maison Steinbuchel: it is Butterfly Season.
-I confess I cultivate plants that make these beauties happy, but they are not fussy: Old-fashioned phlox and zinnias are their favorite.
+The why is on full display in late summer at Maison Steinbuchel: Butterfly Season.
+I confess I cultivate plants that make these beauties happy but are not fussy: Old-fashioned phlox and zinnias are their favorite.

 They enjoy the warm humid days of August as long as there is water nearby.
 Our cool well water is going most of the time on these days and wildlife of all kinds hang out.
 The flying flowers are my favorite.